 Saenger, W.; Principles of Nucleic Acid Structure, Springer-Verlag, new York, 1984.

-Eric E. Swayze,* Andrew M. Siwkowski, Edward V. Wancewicz, Michael T. Migawa, Tadeusz K. Wyrzykiewicz, Gene Hung, Brett P. Monia, and C. Frank Bennett; Antisense oligonucleotides containing locked nucleic acid improve potency but cause significant hepatotoxicity in animals Nucleic Acids Res.
+Eric E. Swayze, Andrew M. Siwkowski, Edward V. Wancewicz, Michael T. Migawa, Tadeusz K. Wyrzykiewicz, Gene Hung, Brett P. Monia, and and C. Frank Bennett; Antisense oligonucleotides containing locked nucleic acid improve potency but cause significant hepatotoxicity in animals Nucleic Acids Res.
 2007 January; 35(2): 687–700.

 Torigoe H, Y Hari, M Sekiguchi, S Obika, and T Imanishi 2001; 2’-O, 4’-C-methylene bridged nucleic acid modification promotes pyrimidine motif triplex DNA formation at physiologic pH.
 J Biol Chem 276: 2354-2360.
 Note: TFO for therapeutics.